srsarangi/drone_sim/README.md

 	RawImages folder contain raw images for drone camera project
 	Prefabs are placed in prefab folder
 	Abandoned buildings prefabs and scene placed in Drone Project/Simulator/Assets/Abandoned buildings
-	Drones models for future use Drone Project/Simulator/Assets/Military Aircraft Pack
-	Scene of QuadcopterController are placed in Drone Project/Simulator/Assets/ScenesQuadcopterController (dumped for future use)
-	Scripts for QuadcopterController are placed Drone Project/Simulator/Assets/ScriptsQuadcopterControllerNotUsed Dumped for future use
 	Materials and Shaders are placed in their respective folder